AdityaRathi2000/MyHedgeFund/README.md

 # What will I be able to see using MHF

-You will be able to see the company's sector, industry, financials, peer comparison, current affairs, insider trading, ETF involvement and visualization of some of the data!
+You will be able to see the company's sector, industry, financials, peer comparison, current affairs, insider trades, ETF involvement, some analytics and buy/sell recommendations and visualization of some of the data!

 # How do I use it